zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 140] (#msdiv140) {#msdiv140 .ref .msdiv} (18-20)

 [APZ 140.1] (#apz140 .1) {#apz140 .1 .ref .apz} "Mastric in sticking with the crowd
-Grit is not emancipation.”
+Grit is not emancipation."
 It is the one who has done this.
 Anandya, the crowd was joined by the crowd at the same time.
 If the application of the paste is justified in sticking with the mucus, any neckline is luxury, Pareya luxury, sub luxury sambodhi luxury, which he can easily receive,